-The primary reason why, is that code is the most least visible aspect of software development.
-Sure developers care about it, you’ll often hear develoipers talk of “beautiful code” or even “elegant code” , but very rarely and I’ll be the first to admit that I have never heard of a user remark on the aesthetics of code.
+The primary reason why, is that code is often the least visible aspect of software development.
+Sure developers care about it, you’ll often hear developers talk of “beautiful code” or even “elegant code” , but very rarely and I’ll be the first to admit that I have never heard of a end-user remark on the aesthetics of code.
 The truth is, they couldn’t care less.

 Many people think the primary task of a software developer is write code to create applications, which is not totally correct, because the primary task of a software developer is to manage complexity.
 Software developers should use code to hide or eliminate complexity while developing applications.

-Complexity is the a foe of scalable, robust and reliable software applications and developers need to ensure they refrain from writing complex code.
+Complexity is a foe of scale-able, robust and reliable software applications and developers need to ensure they refrain from writing complex code.